janikvonrotz/janikvonrotz.ch/content/post/2020-04/21-configure-saml-authentication-for-nextcloud-with-keycloack.md

 * Credentials
 * Role Mappings

 The role can be managed under *Configure > Roles* and then set in the user view under the *Role Mappings* tab.
+Or you can set a role per client under *Configure > Clients > *select client* > Tab Roles*.

-In your browser open [https://login.example.com](https://login.example.com) and choose *login.example.com*.
+In your browser open [https://cloud.example.com](https://cloud.example.com) and choose *login.example.com*.
 You will now be redirected to the Keycloack login page.
-Enter your credentials and on a succesfull login you should see the Nextcloud home page.
+Enter your credentials and on a successfull login you should see the Nextcloud home page.

 Nextcloud will create the user if it is not available.